Redesigning VEED’s Onboarding Experience

 📏 Measure & Adapt: We launched A/B/C tests and continuous research initiatives to gauge the design’s effectiveness to understand where to improve and further iterate.

-⚖️ Balance Constraints & Stakeholders: This cross-functional project required balancing growth initiatives with core product priorities, coordinating dependencies across teams.
+⚖️ Balance Constraints & Stakeholders: This cross-functional project required alignment across multiple teams due to data dependencies.

 🔎 Investigate: First we did an audit and workshop to go through the current experience.
 From there, we gathered both quantitative and did user interviews to identify pain points.